Travel resources: the best travel tips and tricks

 10 awesome travel hacks

-1. I discovered the perfect card to travel: Revolut card.
-Their standard plan is completely free, and it gives you a EU-based bank account, a debit Master Card, no fee ATM withdrawals up to 200€/US$300 per month, fee-free currency exchange, and the possibility of spending in over 150 currencies at the interbank exchange rate.
+1. I have the perfect card to travel: Revolut card.
+Their standard plan is completely free, and it gives you a EU-based bank account, a debit Visa card, no fee ATM withdrawals up to 200€/US$300 per month, fee-free currency exchange, and the possibility of spending in over 150 currencies at the interbank exchange rate.

 2. While at home, charge everything you buy to your credit card.
 Most banks have excellent programs to collect point that can be used to get tickets or accommodation.
 Just make sure you’re organize and don’t overspend.